Fizzbb/LargeModel/dataset/README.md

 dset = load_dataset('imagenet-1k', split='train', streaming=True, use_auth_token=True)
 ```
 ### Preprocessing
 The training images for imagenet are already in appropriate subfolders (like n07579787, n07880968).
 You need to get the validation groundtruth and move the validation images into appropriate subfolders.
-To do this, download ILSVRC2012_img_train.tar ILSVRC2012_img_val.tar and use the following commands:
+To do this, download ILSVRC2012_img_train.tar ILSVRC2012_img_val.tar and use the following commands [reference](https://git-disl.github.io/GTDLBench/datasets/imagenet/#:~:text=Download%20Imagenet%2D12%20dataset%20from,classes%20and%201.2%20million%20images.):
 ```
 # extract train data
 mkdir train && mv ILSVRC2012_img_train.tar train/ && cd train